Smithsonian/mpc-public/mpc_orb/demos/README.md

  - The code to do the parsing is provided in mpc_orb/parse.py

  - Both "demo_parse.py" and "Example_parse_mpcorb_json.ipynb" provide the same basic example of how to parse a given mpc_orb.json file using the code in the mpc_orb/parse.py module.

-### (2) Docker stuff

- - Dockerfile, build_container.py & pythonServer.py work to allow creation of a bare-bones container with the mpc_orb package in it.

- - If you have docker installed & working, then executing "python3 build_container.py" should ...
-    - Build an image that contains the mpc_orb code, and has all of the requirements installed
-    - Deploy the container
+### (2) How to use the "describe" function to get information on any given "attribute" of the MPCORB object

+ - Provides some more information to the user, describing both the topline "meaning" of the atttribute, as well as units (where relevant)